springload/react-accessible-headings/README.md

 ### The 'Offset' Example

-If you want to have heading levels dynamic yet related to one another you can provide an `offset` prop
+If you want to have heading levels dynamic yet related to one another you can provide an `offset` prop.

 ```jsx
 <div className="card">